1986–87 United States network television schedule

-The 1986–87 network television schedule for the three major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1986 through August 1987.
+The 1986–87 network television schedule for the three major English language commercial broadcast networks in the United States covers primetime hours from September 1986 through August 1987.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1985–86 season.

 Although Fox debuted as a fourth network effort in October 1986, the network waited until April 1987 to commence offering prime time programming, effectively deferring its first Fall programming season until September 1987.

-PBS, the Public Broadcasting Service, was in operation but the schedule was set by each local station.